Anrufliste/dt-sms-api-sdk-python/README.md

 response = c.send(message=m)
 ```

 Be aware, that multiple exceptions can happen while trying to send an SMS.
-In general they are from the type SMSAPIError and specified with descended types.
-So please invoke that method with a try block!
+In general, they are from the type SMSAPIError and specified with descended types.
+An  [example script](https://github.com/Anrufliste/dt-sms-api-sdk-python/tree/main/examples/using_token.py) is provided, which just needs your token and sender phone number (which is also taken as the receiver number).

 #### Status